Skip to main content

 Work Permit for Highly-Skilled Employees

-• Designed for foreigners employed in a highly-skilled position in Romania, necessitating a local employment contract.
+• Designed for foreigners employed in a highly-skilled position in Romania, requiring a qualifying employment contract.

 Work Permit for Assignees